apache/airflow/CI.rst

 (including the matrix jobs).
 We've implemented it so that the ``Tests`` workflow waits until the images are built by the ``Build Images`` workflow before running.

+Those "Build Image" steps are skipped in case Pull Requests do not come from "forks" (i.e. those are internal PRs for Apache Airflow repository.
+This is because in case of PRs coming from Apache Airflow (only committers can create those) the "pull_request" workflows have enough permission to push images to GitHub Registry.

-This workflow is also triggered on normal pushes to our "main" branches, i.e. after a pull request is merged and whenever ``scheduled`` run is triggered.
+This workflow is not triggered on normal pushes to our "main" branches, i.e. after a pull request is merged and whenever ``scheduled`` run is triggered.
+Again in this case the "CI" workflow has enough permissions to push the images.
+In this case we simply do not run this workflow.

 The workflow has the following jobs: